 Heat for 3-5 more minutes cooking time to incorporate flavors.
 Taste, add more salt and pepper if you like.
 Serve.

-There is a way to get just a bit of crisp into it though if that is what you want.
+There is a way to get just a bit of crisp into it at 360F for about 5 minutes.
 The best way to do this is to air fry it in your Cosori, AirWave or Ninja Foodi.
 Olive oil spray will prevent corned beef hash from sticking to your air fryer basket.
-You’ll have to refrigerate it before slicing as I explained above.
+You’ll have to refrigerate it before slicing as I explained above to get it to stick together.

 Ok here is another idea.
 You can totally use this as you normally would tuna fish if you wanted.
 That is right, since it is precooked you don’t have to worry about cooking it, that is why it’s a great camping item.
 You can just open the can and spread it under eggs on toast for breakfast.